Romford–Upminster line: Services

-The line is entirely within Travelcard Zone 6.
+The line is entirely within fare zone 6.

-Services are currently operated by London Overground, which replaced the previous operator, Abellio Greater Anglia, in May 2015, and from the early 2020s trains have typically been formed of a Class 710.
+Services are currently operated by London Overground, which replaced the previous operator, Abellio Greater Anglia, in May 2015.

 As of June 2021, the service pattern on the route is one train every 30 minutes between approximately 6:15 am and 10 pm Mondays to Saturdays, and approximately 8:30 am and 8 pm on Sundays.
 The journey time from one terminus to the other is timetabled as nine minutes.

 Annualised entry/exit data from Transport for London for London Overground trips is as follows:

+As of November 2024, the typical off-peak service pattern is:

+Route map

 Geology

-During the construction of the railway in 1892, the geologist T. V. Holmes discovered a five-metre layer of boulder clay underlying the gravel and sand in a section just north of St. Andrew's Park.
+During the construction of the railway in 1892, the geologist T. V. Holmes discovered a five-metre layer of boulder clay underlying the gravel and sand in a section just north of what is now St Andrew's Park.
 This is now the Hornchurch Cutting Site of Special Scientific Interest, which exhibits the southernmost limit of the Anglian ice sheet 450,000 years ago, the furthest south that any ice sheet reached.